dhh1128/codecraft.co/example-rpcd-interaction.md

 [...] for designing software that has role-playing at it’s heart.
 If you take a look at the example RPCD interaction, I think some benefits will be immediately [...]

----

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:16)

-[…] model people and their behaviors […]